 If that were not bad enough, the text says their feet were fastened in stocks.
 This was a cruel move on the part of the jailer, for those stocks were not just to hold you in place; they were a form of torture.
 A prisoner’s legs were spread far apart and then locked tight.
 This left him in an awkward, uncomfortable position with no way to move or stretch out.
 You can imagine the cramping that must have set in as the hours slowly passed by.

 If I were in their spot, I think I’d be having a pity party.
-I’d probably be thinking to myself, “Why me?
+I’d probably be saying to myself, “Why me?
 What have I done to deserve this?” — Here they were being punished for doing good; for helping somebody.
-They had been convicted on trumped up charges, brutally beaten in public, thrown into the inner-most part of the prison, and had their feet fastened in stocks. — If that were me, I’d be singing the blues.
+They had been convicted on trumped up charges, brutally beaten in public, thrown into the inner-most part of the prison, and had their feet fastened in stocks.
+I mean who has ever heard of casting someone into jail for casting out a demon? — If that were me, I’d be singing the blues.
 These two men weren’t singing the blues, however, they were singing praises!

 “About midnight Paul and Silas were praying and singing hymns to God, and the prisoners were listening to them, and suddenly there was a great earthquake, so that the foundations of the prison were shaken.
 And immediately all the doors were opened, and everyone's bonds were unfastened” (Acts 16:25-26).